kristopher-bicknell/kristopher-bicknell/README.md

 ### Projects for school:

-- n/a, it's summer babey
+- None at the moment

 ### Personal projects: